BlairLeduc/picocalc-rogue/GUIDE.md

 When you find something in the dungeon, it is common to want to pick the object up.
-This is accomplished in rogue by walking over the object (unless you use the &ldquo;m&rdquo; prefix, see above).
-If you are carrying too many things, the pro- gram will tell you and it won&rsquo;t pick up the object, other- wise it will add it to your pack and tell you what you just picked up.
+This is accomplished in rogue by walking over the object (unless you use the `m` prefix, see above).
+If you are carrying too many things, the program will tell you and it won&rsquo;t pick up the object, otherwise it will add it to your pack and tell you what you just picked up.

 Many of the commands that operate on objects must prompt you to find out which object you want to use.
-If you change your mind and don&rsquo;t want to do that command after all, just type an
-&lt;ESCAPE&gt; and the command will be aborted.
+If you change your mind and don&rsquo;t want to do that command after all, just type an `Esc` and the command will be aborted.

-Some objects, like armor and weapons, are easily dif- ferentiated.
+Some objects, like armor and weapons, are easily differentiated.
 Others, like scrolls and potions, are given labels which vary according to type.
 During a game, any two of the same kind of object with the same label are the same type.
 However, the labels will vary from game